googleapis/google-cloud-python/ndb/README.md

   The correct fallback is likely different than this and should probably cache the output of `google.cloud.datastore.client._determine_default_project()` on the `ndb.Key` class or `ndb.key` module (at import time)
-- The "standard" exception from App Engine are no longer available.
-Instead, we'll create "shims" for them to emulate behavior.
-For example, the `Key()` constructor used to raise the `BadArgumentError` exception from `google.appengine.api.datastore_errors` in some cases.
-Currently shims are
+- The "standard" exceptions from App Engine are no longer available.
+Instead, we'll create "shims" for them in `google.cloud.ndb._exceptions` to match the class names and emulate behavior.
-  - `ndb.key._BadArgumentError`
-  - `ndb.key._BadValueError`
 - There is no replacement for `google.appengine.api.namespace_manager` which is used to determine the default namespace when not passed in to `Key()`